 FAES/UMBC/CARD staff will coordinate class registration and schedules with selected fellows.

 Eligible and interested applicants must apply for the fellowship first through FAES using the online application form below.
-Once receipt of the FAES application has been confirmed and candidates have successfully completed Phase I of the evaluation process, candidates will receive a special code waiving UMBC’s admission fee to proceed to apply to UMBC.
+Once receipt of the FAES application has been confirmed and candidates have successfully passed Phase I of the evaluation process, candidates will receive a special code waiving UMBC’s admission fee to proceed to apply to UMBC.

 Please review all application requirements and have your supporting documentation with approved contacts for three letters of recommendation ready before you apply.
 Otherwise, save your progress and return later to complete the application.
 Note: Please ensure that you have notified your recommenders in advance of applying that they will be contacted directly by FAES and that you are allowing enough time for them to submit their letters by the application deadline.
 For additional information on submitting letters, please refer to the "Letters of Recommendation" section of the application below.

 To receive fellowship consideration, all required information and supporting documentation must be submitted to FAES no later than April 22, 2024 (all three letters of recomendation must be submited by April 29, 2024).
-Similar documentation may be required for UMBC’s application due no later than May 23, 2022, and must be submitted separately from the documents requested here, including the letters of recommendation.
+Similar documentation may be required for UMBC’s application due no later than May 22, 2023, and must be submitted separately from the documents requested here, including the same letters of recommendation.
 Please be sure to apply to the Shady Grove campus of UMBC when submitting your application.

 Applicants who were selected during the Phase I review process and admitted to the UMBC MPS in Data Science Program will undergo the Phase II review process.
 Interviews (Phase II) will be conducted virtually by CARD staff before fellowship awards are announced.
-Applicants selected for admission to the fellowship will be contacted by FAES.
-Admission decisions for the fellowship are made by CARD/FAES/UMBC data science staff.
-Selected fellows will be provided further guidance on applying for the Phase III IRTA student status.
+Applicants selected for the fellowship will be contacted by CARD.
+CARD will provide guidance on applying for the Phase III IRTA student status.